Experimental demonstration of entanglement-enabled universal quantum cloning in a circuit: RESULTS

-For the perfect UQCM, the fidelity of these two output copiers with respect to the input state $\left\vert \psi _{\text{in}}\right\rangle $ is $5/6$, irrespective of the probability amplitudes $\alpha $ and $\beta $ associated with the components $\left\vert 0\right\rangle $ and $\left\vert 1\right\rangle $.
-We note that due to the existence of the direct but nonuniform qubit-qubit couplings in our device \cite{zhong_prl2016,song_prl2017,xu_prl2018,ning_prl2019,song_science2019}, each qubit is asymmetrically coupled to the other two qubits with the effective coupling strengths slightly different from $\lambda $, and consequently, the optimal coupling times $\tau $ and $\tau ^{^{\prime }}$ should deviate from the values for the ideal case, and are 40.8 ns and 69.5 ns, respectively.
+Due to the nonuniform qubit-resonator couplings and the existence of the direct but also nonuniform qubit-qubit couplings in our device \cite{zhong_prl2016,song_prl2017,xu_prl2018,ning_prl2019,song_science2019}, each qubit is asymmetrically coupled to the other two qubits with the effective coupling strengths slightly different from $\lambda$.
+In order to produce the optimal outcome, the coupling operations $C_{123}$ and $C_{23}$ are calibrated simultaneously, and consequently, the optimal coupling times $\tau$ and $\tau^\prime$ that deviate from the values for the ideal case are 40.8 ns and 69.5 ns, respectively.
+After the copy process, $Q_2$ and $Q_3$ are tuned back to their idle frequencies of $5.223$ GHz and $5.311$ GHz, respectively.